 See any updates are available for it to not.

-Also, check for iOS update, Files app is a built-in app in iOS – Some improvement and new feature auto-fix files app issues.
+Also, check for iOS updates; Files app is a built-in app in iOS – Some improvements and new features auto-fix files app issues.

 8: Files app not showing on the home screen

 If you won’t be able to find the Files app on iPhone, Make sure the app is deleted or not.
 Otherwise, you can search or re-download files app on iPhone from the app store in iOS.